Importance of Social Engagement

 Combatting Isolation and Loneliness

 Isolation and loneliness are common issues among seniors, especially those who may have lost spouses or live far from family members.
-Social engagement provides a sense of belonging and reduces feelings of isolation, helping seniors avoid the negative mental and emotional effects of loneliness.
+Social engagement provides a sense of belonging and reduces isolation, helping seniors avoid the negative mental and emotional effects of loneliness.

 Enhancing Mental and Emotional Health